stormpath/express-stormpath/docs/product.rst

 and log in -- you'll be immediately redirected back to the page you were trying to access: ``/secret``.

+As of Express-Stormpath **0.6.0**, there's now another middleware you can use
+here: ``stormpath.authenticationRequired``.
+It works *exactly* like ``stormpath.loginRequired``, but *also* accepts API authentication.

+This is useful if you'd like to build a route which can be accessed both through the browser using sessions, as well as via a REST API.

 Enforce User Authorization
 --------------------------